 5. Talk About Medication Options

-Other things you can do is to make sure you’re wearing clean clothes and that you yourself wash and bathe before spending time with your beloved.
+Other things you can do include making sure you’re wearing clean clothes and washing and bathing yourself before spending time with your beloved.
 I always wash my hands and face before touching my boyfriend.

-Are you involved or do you live with someone with severe cat allergies?
+Are you romantically involved with someone who has severe cat allergies?
 What do you do to make sure both your cat and partner are comfortable in your space?
-Let us know in the comments below.
+Let us know in the comments below!

 CatTime is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.